JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/ksql-architecture.md

   HAVING count(*) > 3;
 ```

-The KSQL engine translates the DML statement into a Kafka Streams
+The KSQL engine translates the DML statement into a {{ site.kstreams }}
 application.
 The application reads the source topic continuously, and
 whenever the `count(*) > 3` condition is met, it writes records to the
 `possible_fraud` table.

 ### KSQL Parses Your Statement {#ksql-query-lifecycle-parse-statement}

-To express your DML statement as a Kafka Streams application, the KSQL
+To express your DML statement as a {{ site.kstreams }} application, the KSQL
 engine starts by parsing the statement.
 The parser creates an abstract
 syntax tree (AST).
 The KSQL engine uses the AST to plan the query.